 Rancho Water, with financial assistance from a grant provided by the U.S. Bureau of Reclamation, will introduce a flushing program utilizing the NO-DES (Neutral Output Discharge Elimination System) flushing and filtration system.
 NO-DES has introduced technology for flushing system pipelines and keeping the water contained within the system, resulting in zero loss of water.
-The system works by connecting the truck or trailer-mounted filter system from hydrant to hydrant.
+The system works by connecting a trailer-mounted filter system from hydrant to hydrant.
 The operator can then close valves as necessary to allow for unidirectional flushing of the main pipeline.
-The water is filtered through bag filters and re-chlorinated before being pumped back into the system through another hydrant.
+The water is filtered through bag filters before being pumped back into the system through another hydrant.
 The District is excited to implement the NO-DES flushing system to address necessary maintenance in a more efficient way, by placing water that would otherwise been wasted back to use for its customers.
 This is just another way the District is focusing on enhancing water use efficiency for both its customers and its own practices.

 Q: Will my water service be affected during the flushing process?

 A: Flushing will generally occur between 8 a.m. and 4 p.m. for most neighborhoods.
 We do not expect the flushing process to cause any impacts to your water service.
 The water will remain safe to drink, however, you may experience some temporary discoloration or sediment in your water.